-Allyson Black-Foley, LCSW is a psychotherapist practicing in Center City, Philadelphia.
-She works with children, adolescents, and young adults.
-Allyson has over 10 years of experience working with children, college students, and young adults at the University of Pennsylvania, Harvard University, in K-8 schools, and on a crisis intervention team.
+Allyson Black-Foley, LCSW is a psychotherapist, educator, and consultant practicing in Center City, Philadelphia.
+She has over 10 years of experience working with college students at the University of Pennsylvania and Harvard University, and with children and adolescents in K-8 schools, and on a crisis intervention team.
 Her practice is informed by an appreciation of the ways in which structural and societal oppression contributes to mental health.
-She is also an Adjunct Professor at Villanova University.
+She is an Adjunct Professor at Villanova University.

 Allyson serves on the leadership team of Camp Aranu'tiq of Harbor Camps, a summer camp for transgender and gender diverse youth.
-She also serves as a consultant for school counselors and leaders and provides professional development services for educators.
+She works as a consultant for school counselors and leaders and provides professional development trainings for educators.
 Reach out if you’d like to learn more.

 PA License number CW020527